Waves (2019 film): Critical response

-Shults' direction and the performances of Harrison, Russell and Brown garnered universal acclaim along with the cinematography and music.
+Shults' direction and the performances of Harrison, Russell and Brown garnered praise along with the cinematography and music.
 Paul Whitington of the Irish Independent gave the film five stars.
-Brian Tallerico, editor of RogerEbert.com, gave it four out of four stars and wrote "This is a deeper and more profound film than your average character drama, a masterpiece that’s hard to walk away from without checking your own grievances and grief."
+Brian Tallerico, editor of RogerEbert.com, gave it four out of four stars, calling the film "unexpectedly ambitious and confident".
+He praised Shults' directing, as well as the film's sound design and Trent Reznor and Atticus Ross' score, and wrote "This is a deeper and more profound film than your average character drama, a masterpiece that's hard to walk away from without checking your own grievances and grief."

-IndieWire's Eric Kohn gave the film a B+, stating "It’s a definitive statement on the present moment, evoking the sheer horror of every uncertain exchange, and the courage involved in moving ahead regardless of what it means for the future".
-Justin Chang of the Los Angeles Times called it "deeply rooted in its characters’ consciousness, alert to the feelings of dread, shame, rage and despair that threaten to bring these fast-moving lives to a standstill".
+IndieWires Eric Kohn gave the film a B+, stating "It's a definitive statement on the present moment, evoking the sheer horror of every uncertain exchange, and the courage involved in moving ahead regardless of what it means for the future".
+Justin Chang of the Los Angeles Times called it "deeply rooted in its characters' consciousness, alert to the feelings of dread, shame, rage and despair that threaten to bring these fast-moving lives to a standstill".
 It was chosen by the National Board of Review as one of the ten best films of the year.

-Sterling K. Brown stated, "I’ve never seen a middle to upper middle class black family dealing with the problems that [the family] has in this movie".

 Prince Shakur of Teen Vogue stated that Tyler's story shows the effects of "toxic masculinity".
 Harrison stated that due to the previously inferior position in society occupied by African-Americans, there is often "a pressure placed on young Black boys to excel".

+Writing for The Face, Ludwig Hurtado said the film was part of a genre he termed "Tampa-core", which he described as presenting a "hyper-stylised vision of Florida" with "all the violence and drama of a classic western"; he included Zola and Spring Breakers as comparable titles.